Do you want to start an indoor, self-sustaining herb garden? Are you considering growing thyme…

 - This Self Watering Mason Jar Herb Garden Starter kit – Mint is great for those growers that don’t have the time to get started with their mint!
 It requires very low maintenance, plus it comes with the seed already planted!

-- Environet Self Watering Planter – This comes with 3 different herbs, Basil, Mint and Cilantro.
+- Environet Self Watering Planter – This comes with 3 different herbs.
 This is great if you want to try out other herbs!

 - Modern Sprout Garden Jar Mint – This super simple, and cute jar is ready to grow once you get it!
 The Glass is recycled (we love that) and is self watering!